 Purchased largely thanks to a grant from the Province of Nova Scotia’s Accessible Transportation Assistance Program (ATAP) and the support of 100+ Women Who Care of Shelburne County, our 2018 Ford Transit 150 is available for accessible travel and general travel.

 Access to affordable or subsidized transportation involves much more than moving people from one place to another.
 Supporting physical and mental health, reducing isolation, building networks, discovering options for funding and help, assisting individuals to maintain their independence and stay in their homes longer are just some of the ways that SWNT works toward our vision: to help create communities where everyone can access the services and opportunities they need to lead healthy, connected lives.
+While paid staff help carry much of our day-to-day operations, there are two vital volunteer roles that are so important to the work that we do:

 Since its launch in 2012, Sou’West Nova Transit has relied on volunteer drivers using their own vehicles to help meet the transportation needs of Shelburne County residents.